SoftwareAG/c8y-docs/content/machine-learning/casting-defect-detection-bundle/cast-defect-detection.md

   - /predictive-analytics/casting-defect-detection/
 ---

-This section deals with the basic Data Science steps of creating a casting defect detection model using the Machine Learning Workbench with the open-source Kaggle Dataset.
-Follow the sections below for downloading data, building a Neural Network architecture, transfer learning with Mobilenet, training the model, deploying them to production and using the same to detect defects in the casts.
+This section deals with the basic data science steps of creating a casting defect detection model using the Machine Learning Workbench with the open-source Kaggle dataset.
+Follow the sections below for downloading data, building a neural network architecture, transfer learning with Mobilenet, training the model, deploying the model to production and using the same to detect defects in the casts.

 #### Data collection from Kaggle

-Download the Open-Source Kaggle Dataset from [here](https://www.kaggle.com/ravirajsinh45/real-life-industrial-dataset-of-casting-product).
+Download the open-source Kaggle dataset from https://www.kaggle.com/ravirajsinh45/real-life-industrial-dataset-of-casting-product.

 ![Kaggle](/images/zementis/castingDetection/mlw-casting-kaggle_data.png)

-**Note**: We get two folders when you unzip the downloaded dataset.
-Please use the '**casting_data**' folder and delete 'casting_512x512' folder.
+**Info:** You will get two folders when you unzip the downloaded dataset.
+Use the *casting_data* folder and delete the *casting_512x512* folder.

 All the images provided with this dataset are the top view of the submersible pump impeller.

-The dataset contains total of 7348 images.
-These all are the size of (300*300) pixels grey-scaled images.
-In all the images, the augmentation is already applied.
+The dataset contains 7348 images in total.
+These are all grey-scaled images of the size 300x300 pixels.
+The augmentation is already applied in all the images.

 There are mainly two categories:
-1) Defective
+1. Defective
-2) Ok
+2. Ok

 For training a classification model, the data is split into training and testing folders.
 Both train and test folders contains **def_front** and **ok_front** subfolders.